dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-jpg2dcm/README.md

         --no-app             remove application segments APPn from
                              encapsulated JPEG stream; encapsulate JPEG stream
                              verbatim by default.
+        --tsuid <arg>        Explicitly specify Transfer Syntax UID to override the one returned by parser, added in the file meta information.
      -V,--version            output version information and exit
         --xc                 generate sample metadata for VL Photographic Image from